My sister, Becca, did a

 Speaking of highlights... umm... this was my mom's! :)

-This is at Such Design's booth.
+Such Design's booth.
 Carrie Bloomston is also a designer for Windham, and creates fun quilt patterns too.
 Obviously, my mom was wiggin' out over the nest one.
 She loved it.
 She told Carrie one of her favorite poems about a nest, started to cry, and Carrie was an absolute doll and got teary with her! hA!!!

 I think that's what we call "kindred spirits". :)